steveseguin/vdo.ninja/install.md

         }
 }
 ```

-You'll want to deploy (copy/clone) the GitHub VDO.Ninja files into your NGINX web folder, that is specified in your NGINX config file.
-Update the NGINX config file to match your domain and and folder, etc. Restart NGINX after.
+`sudo systemctl reload nginx` will reload the settings after making changes.

+At this point, if you've managed to make it this far, you should have VDO.Ninja's web code hosted and accessible via yuor domain name.

+You can find many settings for VDO.Ninja at the bottom of the `index.html` file, including settings for specifiying TURN servers and default values.

 ### Deploying your own media relay TURN Server

-As for the TURN relay server, it can run on a single or dual-core computer.
-It doesn't take much to host many users -- it mainly just needs a good internet connection.
+As for the TURN relay server, as basic one can run on a single or dual-core computer; 2GB of RAM or more recommended.
+It doesn't take much to host a few users -- it mainly just needs a good internet connection.
 Most users will not need a TURN server, but since VDO.Ninja handles many different types of users, the TURN server is there as a failsafe for those occasional problem users.
 I'm assuming you know why you need and want a TURN server -- if not, you may not actually need one.

 A guide and sample config file for the turn server is here:
 https://github.com/steveseguin/vdo.ninja/blob/master/turnserver.md